hoskeri/uml-sh/README.md

 ### Access the host filesystem if its available.

-`mkdir /mnt`
+mkumlfs.sh will attempt to mount the host filesystem using `hostfs` if supported by the kernel.
+You can do it yourself as follows:

+    mkdir /mnt
-`mount -t hostfs none /mnt`
+    mount -t hostfs none /mnt

 ## Dependencies

-Currently they are fakeroot, busybox-static and cpio All of them are available as packages of the same name on Debian/Ubuntu.
+Currently they are fakeroot, busybox-static and cpio All of these are available as packages of the same name on Debian/Ubuntu.